kobenguyent/codeceptjs-rphelper/README.md

 # codeceptjs-rphelper

-This helpes you integrate the test results of CodeceptJS with ReportPortal
+This helps you publish the CodeceptJS test results to ReportPortal

-codeceptjs-rphelper is a [CodeceptJS](https://codecept.io/) helper which can publish tests results on [ReportPortal](https://reportportal.io/) after execution.
+`codeceptjs-rphelper` is a [CodeceptJS](https://codecept.io/) helper which can publish tests results on [ReportPortal](https://reportportal.io/) after execution.

 ## Installation